coinlaunch033/coinface/replit.md

 - Removed token validation requirement - no blockchain verification needed
 - Payment processing uses blockchain functionality to receive $15 USD equivalent in native tokens

+### UI/UX Improvements (January 13, 2025)
+- Fixed file upload functionality by updating apiRequest to properly handle FormData
+- Improved token page layout with better grid system and positioning
+- Moved share link below share buttons as requested
+- Replaced theme selection buttons with toggle switches for better UX
+- Updated all "v1.0" references to "Beta" throughout the application
+- Enhanced theme selector with creator-specific messaging
+- Removed fee display from theme section, keeping it only in promotion step
+- Fixed CSS class issues that were preventing form submission

+### SEO and Content Improvements
+- Added comprehensive SEO meta tags with proper descriptions and keywords
+- Implemented "How it Works" section with step-by-step guidance
+- Enhanced content focus on "promote meme coin" rather than "create" or "launch"
+- Added social sharing functionality with Twitter, Telegram, and Reddit integration
+- Improved Open Graph and Twitter Card meta tags for better social media sharing

 ## System Architecture

 ### Frontend Architecture